Franco Di Santo: Schalke 04

 On 25 July 2015, Di Santo joined Bremen's rival Schalke 04 signing a four-year contract, after triggering his release clause, believed to be €6 million.
 Two days later, Di Santo publicly apologized to Bremen fans for the controversial switch, and Bremen director Thomas Eichin said he was "anything but impressed" by the swiftness of Di Santo's departure.

 On 8 August, he marked his competitive debut by scoring in a 5–0 win at MSV Duisburg in the first round of the DFB-Pokal.
 He scored a hat-trick on 1 October, the last of the three being a penalty, in a win by the same score against Asteras Tripoli in the group stage of the UEFA Europa League.

 Rayo Vallecano

 On 31 January 2019, Di Santo signed for Rayo Vallecano on a free transfer.
 He made six appearances for the club in the 2018–19 La Liga season.

 Atlético Mineiro

 On 6 August 2019, Di Santo joined Brazilian club Atlético Mineiro.
 He left the club in June 2020, having made 33 appearances and scored seven goals.

 San Lorenzo

 On 10 July 2020, Di Santo completed a move to his homeland with Primera División side San Lorenzo.

+Independiente Rivadavia

+In January 2024, he returned to Argentine football from Universidad Católica to sign for Argentine Primera División side Independiente Rivadavia.
+After arriving from Chile with an injury, he only played 52 minutes for Independiente Rivadavia and his contract was mutually terminated on 15 April.